galaxyproject/training-material/topics/galaxy-interface/tutorials/history/tutorial.md

 between them and creating new ones.
 This can be useful to organize different analyses.

 **Anonymous users** (if your Galaxy allows them) are users that have not registered an account.
 Anonymous users are only allowed one history.
-On our main, public Galaxy server, users are encouraged to register and log in with the benefit that they can work on many histories and switch between them.
+Users are encouraged to register and log in with the benefit that they can work on many histories and switch between them.

 > <warning-title>Anonymous Users: Beware</warning-title>
 > The histories of anonymous users are only associated through your browser's session. **If you close the browser or